abnerluan7/contacts-admin/README.md

 Firebase Analytics is implemented

 ### Git
-For commit you need to brighten eslint
+For commit you need to brighten eslint (huscky is our guard dog)